What is AAC?

 - Increased Independence: AAC empowers individuals to become more independent communicators, reducing their reliance on others to interpret or convey their messages.

-- Social Inclusion: AAC improves social interactions by enabling individuals to actively participate in conversations, interact with peers, and build relationships.
+- Social Inclusion: AAC improves social interactions by enabling individuals to actively take part in discussions, interact with peers, and build relationships.

-- Academic and Vocational Success: AAC supports learning and educational progress, allowing individuals to access information, participate in classroom activities, and pursue career opportunities.
+- Academic and Vocational Success: AAC supports learning and educational progress, allowing individuals to better participate in classroom activities and pursue career opportunities.

 Different Types of AAC

-- Unaided AAC refers to forms of communication that do not require external tools or equipment.
-This includes sign language, gestures, facial expressions, and body language.
+- Unaided AAC refers to forms of communication that do not require tools.
+This includes sign language, gestures, body language, and facial expressions.

-- Aided AAC involves the use of external tools or devices to support communication.
-This can range from low-tech options, such as pen and paper, to high-tech solutions like speech-generating devices and apps.
+- Aided AAC involves the use of additional equipment or devices.
+This can range from low-tech options, like pen and paper, to high-tech solutions like dedicated AAC devices and apps that feature speech synthesis.

 Choosing AAC